 Customer Doesn't Change: Why?

-Once you change the order customer, you might
+Once you change the order customer, you might notice that although the name and the email change, the billing and shipping addresses

 Guest checkout is a preferred checkout option for a lot of customers who don't want to go through a long registration process.
 It is also an option that allows them to place orders faster.

 Can't say the same about merchants.
-Many falsely assume that guest checkout "steals" them of marketing potential since they can't gather valuable data about their customers.
+Many falsely assume that "steals" them of marketing potential since they can't gather valuable data about their customers.
 That's not entirely true.
 At least not with the .

 In this guide, you'll learn how to convert guests to customers in Magento manually or automatically.
 We'll also share how to do that for all of the old guest orders.